WangJiajia-0901/PHBS_BlockChain_2018/README.md

 |Shibata  |    8.5008|
 |Hannan-Quinn| 8.5224|

-Similarily, except the omega of ether and omega of litecoin all the coefficients are significant which proves the spillover effects between ether and litecoin. <br>
+Similarily, except the omega of ether and omega of litecoin all the coefficients are significant which proves the bi-directional spillover effects between ether and litecoin. <br>

 ![el](https://github.com/WangJiajia-0901/PHBS_BlockChain_2018/blob/master/Image/el.png)

 Similar as the above two plots, this figure also confirms the correlations between ether and litecoin.
 Moreover, the most of time the correlations are positive. <br>

-### Results
 ## Conclusion
+The  emprical analysis of the volatility spillover effects in Bitcoin, Ether and Litecoin with pair-wise DCC-GARCH models proves my original guess about that.
+There are comovements of volatility spillover effects in the three cryptocurrencies.
+The reasons for that may be as following.
 ## References